kanthorlabs/kanthorq/website/docs/003-concepts/005-task.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-If `Event` is DTO of client and KanthorQ publisher, `Task` is DTO of KanthorQ subscriber and client handler.
+If an `Event` is the DTO for client-to-KanthorQ publisher communication, then a `Task` is the DTO for KanthorQ subscriber-to-client handler communication.

-So what is relationship between `Event` and `Task`?
-It's one to many relationship.
-One event can generate as many tasks as we want but one task can only be referenced to one event
+So, what is the relationship between an Event and a Task?
+It’s a one-to-many relationship: one event can generate multiple tasks, but each task references only one event.

 ```mermaid
 ---